ANYONE WHO LIVES IN KIRKNEWTON CAN JOIN KCDT FOR FREE

 We co-ordinated several communities to benefit from hydro opportunities across the Forestry Commission Estate and received £40,000 from Cares to do feasibility studies on each site.
 The recent Department of Environment and Climate Change announcement on feed in tariff rates has now made each site currently uneconomic to develop.

 KCDT negotiated the best wind farm deal in Scotland, for community benefit and investment, at Fauch Hill.
 Read about it here.
 Despite over 60% support for the scheme, based on an independent survey, the local authority and then the Scottish Government rejected the scheme.
 Kirknewton lost £100,000 a year in community benefit alone.
-We currently have an interest in a windfarm based at Camilty – details here
+There is a new Fauch Hill application we can invest in, which we hope will be granted, which will provide up to £50,000 a year in funds.
+We currently also have an interest in a windfarm based at Camilty – details here